romainx/back2code/content/post/2020/linux_startup_files.md

 ---
-title: 'Linux startup files'
+title: 'Linux startup scripts'
 date: '2020-10-22'
 categories: ['ops']
 tags: ['docker', 'linux']
 ---

-When it comes to perform customization to startup files in order to initialize or tune something, it's not obvious to pick the right startup file.
+When it comes to perform customization to startup scripts in order to initialize or tune something, it's not obvious to pick the right **startup file**.
 The way the system is reading startup files depends on the context and mainly if the shell is

-- interactive / non-interactive shell
+- **Interactive** / **non-interactive** shell
-- login / non-login shell
+- **Login** / **non-login** shell

 <!--more-->

-## Setting up test
+## Setting up test image

 The best way to figure out what happens is to perform a simple test.
 In this test I build a simple docker image exporting different environment variables each storing the current number of milliseconds since epoch.